 Curriculum developers often feel like they are juggling many areas.
 They must keep many learning elements active at once in coordination with other education professionals to deliver effective lessons.

-Just as in music, the curriculum must remain in sync with the school’s educational philosophy while meeting foundational learning goals.
-Schools always have demand for teachers and administrators who can fulfill this challenging—yet fundamental—supervisory role.
+Like in music, the curriculum must remain in sync with the school’s educational philosophy while meeting foundational learning goals.
+Schools always demand teachers and administrators who can fulfill this challenging—yet fundamental—supervisory role.

 Don’t forget to read and implement the many cover letter writing tips of teachers on this website.
 The cover letter is essential to make an excellent first impression.